 How VAST Is Inherently Different

-Unlike legacy “” products, VAST stores your data in a strictly consistent, highly reducible, radically scalable and elegant structure we call the “Element Store” rather than a unix-like filesystem which is limited by multi-decade old architectural principles that cannot support high-performance access to folders/buckets with many millions of objects within them.
+Unlike legacy “scale-outScale-Out storage systems allow users to grow a system by adding compute power along with media in the form of HDDs and SSDs.
+Scale-Out storage systems can usually scale larger than systems based on the older scale-up architecture.
+Compare to Scale-up” products, VAST stores your data in a strictly consistent, highly reducible, radically scalable and elegant structure we call the “Element Store” rather than a unix-like filesystem which is limited by multi-decade old architectural principles that cannot support high-performance access to folders/buckets with many millions of objects within them.
 Nor is VAST limited to constrained volumes or “tacked on” protocol implementations layered on top of each other (or even worse, completely disjointed and non-interoperable protocol heads).
 VAST is the only solution that can support high-performance access to 100PB+ buckets whilst also servicing all your file-based data storage needs concurrently.

 Ramping UP S3 Support